The Dining Hall

 The Hermitage Table

-Early in the restoration process, which began in 2009, it was discussed whether the whimsical device could be recreated.
-However, there were no drawings and measurements detailed enough to recreate the table.
-Additionally, the recreation would require the vestibule on the lower floor to be restored to its original dimensions, and for this reason, the reconstruction of the Hermitage table was abandoned.
+Furthermore, restoring the table would require restoring the vestibule on the lower floor to its original dimensions.
+Thus, the reconstruction of the Hermitage table was abandoned.
 Without the necessary documentation and measurements from the original palace, this would have been too drastic an intervention in the palace's interior.

 Not just a ceiling

-Prince Henrik's mark on the Hermitage Palace
+Prince Henrik's mark at the Hermitage Palace